zhongch4g/LIRS2/README.md

 ## The args of program:
 - --trace : which trace you want to run
-- --trace_folder : folder store trace parameter
+- --trace_folder : folder store trace parameter, file name requires to keep the same as the trace file
 - --readbinary : read file in binary mode
 - --mem_size : cache size
 - --method : using which replace algorithm(lirs2, lru, opt, lirs, arc)
 - --batch : select false if there is a specific trace you want to run
 - --trace_list : file that defines the trace list (--batch set to true)

 ## Follow the instructions below to run the program: